 It's important to provide your rabbit with a constant supply of fibrous material to chew on and wooden twigs and branches make a cheap and easily replenished sources of roughage you can give them.
 Chewing off the bark and even eating the soft wood inside helps wear down their teeth, that grow constantly throughout their life.
 Twigs and branches also provide them with roughage which is good for their digestion.
-It also helps keeps them amused, out of trouble and away from your wooden furniture.
+It also helps keep them amused, out of trouble and away from your wooden furniture.
 But what types of wood can, and can't they eat?

 Rabbits like to chew on the young shoots and buds of many young trees especially fruit trees, deciduous trees and bushes.